HelmholtzAI-Consultants-Munich/pytorch_fnet/README.md

     4.1.
 Fine-tune model: The training data is used to fine-tune the existing model (for this configuration, since the model has already been trained for 15000 iterations, ```config['training']['n_iter']``` needs to be set >15000, e.g. to train for an additional 1000 iteration the user must set ```config['training']['n_iter']: 16000``` in the ```config``` file)

     4.2.
-Train from scratch: The training data is used to train a new model from scratch In both of these steps the following sub-workflow is implemented:
+Train from scratch: The training data is used to train a new model from scratch.
+In both of these steps the following sub-workflow is implemented:

      - Apply k-fold cross validation on data (default: 5, can be changed in ```config```).
 For each fold:

          * Do hyperparameter search to find the best training configurations which maximize the Pearson Correlation Coefficient (default: 100 iterations, can be changed in ```config```)

          * Repeat hyperparameter search (default: 5 times, can be changed in ```config```)

     - Compute average of best hyperparameters